-Only side of the SERS substrate is suitable for measuring.
-This side is coated with either gold or silver (or a custom coating on special requests).
+Only one side of the SERS substrate is suitable for the measuring.
+The side is coated with either gold or silver (or a custom coating on special requests).
 You can identify the correct active side by looking at the colors of either side of the substrate.
 SERS substrates with gold coating have a "brownish/bronze/reddish" color tone.
 Silver SERS substrates have a light/beige tone.

 - How do I handle the substrates properly?

-Do not touch the active side of the substrate with your fingers, scratch it or use the substrates in a dusty environment - doing so will only cause unreliable results.
+Do not touch the active side of the substrate with your fingers, scratch it or use the substrates in a dusty environment - doing so will produce unreliable results.